 Next, participants completed six practice trials.
 They were first shown the target word.
 When the participant was ready, they clicked a button and the audio for the trial was played.
 They were shown six buttons: ``Not Present'', the four voices, and ``I Don't Know'' (see \cref{interface-figure}).
 To keep the interface consistent between trials, all four voice buttons were shown regardless of the number of voices in the trial's audio.
 If the participant answered correctly, they proceeded to the next trial.
 Otherwise, the correct response was shown and the participant repeated the practice trial until they responded correctly.
 The purpose of this was to ensure that participants were familiar with the voices that were being presented.

-Practice trials were not included in any of the data analysis.
-Once the practice trials were complete, participants then completed 24 evaluation trials.
-The interface was identical to that used in the practice trials, but participants were not able to retry any incorrect trials.
+Practice trials were excluded from our analysis.
+After the practice trials, participants completed 24 evaluation trials.
+The interface was identical except participants were unable to retry incorrect trials.
 At the end of each condition, participants completed a brief questionnaire.
 They then repeated this process for the next condition, beginning with the instructions page.